vitorfg8/Popcorn/README.md

 # Popcorn - Work in Progress 🚧

 This is a mobile application that utilizes the TMDB (The Movie Database) API to display the latest trends in movies and TV series.
 With a user-friendly and intuitive interface, this app allows users to keep track of the most popular productions of the moment, obtain detailed information about them.

 ## Screenshots

 ![App Screenshot](https://via.placeholder.com/468x300?text=App+Screenshot+Here)

-## Funcionalidades
+## Features

 - Show trending movies and TV shows
 - Duration, cast, synopsis, duration and audience rating
 - Light and dark theme
 - Languages: English and Portuguese

-## Rodando localmente
+## Running the project

 1. Clone the project by copying this command to your terminal: